grnet/synnefo/snf-docs/cyclades-admin-guide.rst

     Components
     :ref:`snf-common <snf-common>`,
     :ref:`snf-webproject <snf-webproject>`,
-    :ref:`snf-asterias-app <snf-asterias-app>`
+    :ref:`snf-cyclades-app <snf-cyclades-app>`
 Nodes of type :ref:`GANETI-MASTER <GANETI_MASTER>` and :ref:`GANETI-NODE <GANETI_NODE>`
     Components
     :ref:`snf-common <snf-common>`,
-    :ref:`snf-asterias-ganeti-tools <snf-asterias-ganeti-tools>`
+    :ref:`snf-cyclades-ganeti-tools <snf-cyclades-ganeti-tools>`
 Nodes of type :ref:`LOGIC <LOGIC_NODE>`
     Components
     :ref:`snf-common <snf-common>`,
     :ref:`snf-webproject <snf-webproject>`,
-    :ref:`snf-asterias-app <snf-asterias-app>`.
+    :ref:`snf-cyclades-app <snf-cyclades-app>`.

 Configuration
 -------------

-This section targets the configuration of the prerequisites for asterias, and the configuration of the associated synnefo software components.
+This section targets the configuration of the prerequisites for cyclades, and the configuration of the associated synnefo software components.

 synnefo components
 ******************

-asterias uses :ref:`snf-common <snf-common>` for settings.
+cyclades uses :ref:`snf-common <snf-common>` for settings.
-Please refer to the configuration sections of :ref:`snf-webproject <snf-webproject>`, :ref:`snf-asterias-app <snf-asterias-app>`, :ref:`snf-asterias-ganeti-tools <snf-asterias-ganeti-tools>` for more information on their configuration.
+Please refer to the configuration sections of :ref:`snf-webproject <snf-webproject>`, :ref:`snf-cyclades-app <snf-cyclades-app>`, :ref:`snf-cyclades-ganeti-tools <snf-cyclades-ganeti-tools>` for more information on their configuration.

 Ganeti
 ``````

 Set ``GANETI_NODES``, ``GANETI_MASTER_IP``, ``GANETI_CLUSTER_INFO`` based on
-your :ref:`Ganeti installation <asterias-install-ganeti>` and change the
+your :ref:`Ganeti installation <cyclades-install-ganeti>` and change the
 `BACKEND_PREFIX_ID`` setting, using an custom ``PREFIX_ID``.

 Database